CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 ![check collision](images/collision-detection.png)

-We can now use the `checkCollision()` function to check if any of the drops moving up is touching one of the flames falling down: if it's the case, we simply remove both of them from their respective lists.
+We can now use the `checkCollision()` function to check if any of the drops moving up is touching one of the flames falling down: if it's the case, we simply remove both of them from their respective tables.

 ~~~.lua
 -- Add these lines to the love.update(dt) function